Krazlo/PasswordManagerProjekt/README.md

 This is a local, offline Password Manager.
 Files are saved locally to your AppData folder.

+Ignore PWM_API.
+It is deleted but I am not sure why it still shows up in the Repo.

 Run PwM_UI as Startup Project.

 Press "Add Vault" to Create a Vault